ticketmaster/aurora/catalog/pages/images/index.md

-### Image
+### Responsive and Static Images

-Image component with a customizable, responsive aspect ratio and internal img tag for SEO purposes.
+Image components with customizable, responsive aspect ratio or static sizing.

 ### Props